donwatkins/AI_in_Education/README.md

 # AI_in_Education
-A collection of AI resources I've found on the web
+I've found a collection of AI resources on the web for a project I'm working on with John Stevens at St. Bonaventure University.